adshahbaaz/blog/content/about/index.md

 [^1]: What is meant by this is that the control flow of the program must be uncluttered, avoiding nested conditions and loops as much as possible.

 [^2]:  All solutions are written using only the 'standard' library of the language being used.
-This makes the code (more) language agnostic and its intent clearer.
+This makes the code language agnostic and its intent clearer.